arief25ramadhan/traffic-sign-classifier/README.md

 ### 3.2.
 Final Model

-Our final model consisted of the following layers:
+The final model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|